marcopaglio/BookingApp/README.md

 [![Deploy content to GitHub Pages](https://github.com/marcopaglio/BookingApp/actions/workflows/gh-pages.yml/badge.svg?branch=main)](https://github.com/marcopaglio/BookingApp/actions/workflows/gh-pages.yml)<br>
 **HERE GITHUB RELEASES**<br>

-> N.B: On Windows systems some unit and integration tests cannot be executed due to lack of compatibility of required Docker images, like MongoDB and PostgresSQL.
-If you are brave enough, you can fill the void creating custom Docker images for MongoDB and PostgreSQL starting from a [Windows OS base layer](https://hub.docker.com/_/microsoft-windows-base-os-images).
+> N.B. :alarm_clock:: On Windows systems some unit and integration tests cannot be executed due to lack of compatibility of required Docker images, like MongoDB and PostgresSQL.
+If you are brave enough, you can fill the void by creating custom Docker images for MongoDB and PostgreSQL starting from a [Windows OS base layer](https://hub.docker.com/_/microsoft-windows-base-os-images).

 On Coveralls are published the history and statistics of BookingApp test code coverage, while on SonarCloud are published analysis of BookingApp code quality, particularly on *reliability*, *security* and *maintainability*:<br>
 [![Coverage Status](https://coveralls.io/repos/github/marcopaglio/BookingApp/badge.svg?branch=main)](https://coveralls.io/github/marcopaglio/BookingApp?branch=main)<br>